 If you choose the latter, you must become a follower of Christ, a Christian.
 To do this, you must repent of your sins, believe in Christ, and be baptized.
 God will enter your life and fill you with his Holy Spirit.

 Part of being a Christian is belonging to Christ’s Church.
 Jesus founded a Church to care for and guide us as we make our way through life.
 It is a Church full of saints and sinners, but it is also the source of grace and true teaching.

 To help his Church endure, Jesus chose a leader for it: the apostle Peter.
-He made Peter the rock on which he built his Church, and for two thousand years the Church has been led by the popes, the successors of Peter.
+He made Peter the rock on which he built his Church, and for 2,000 years the Church has been led by the popes, the successors of Peter.

 Since the early centuries, this original Church has been called the Catholic Church.
-Catholic means "universal."
-The Church got this name because it was meant as the spiritual home for all men.
+Catholic means “universal.”
+The Church got this name because it was meant as the spiritual home for all people.

 Over time there arose many offshoots, but you need to join the one Church that Jesus founded.
 He founded it for you, to take care of you and your spiritual needs, and it is the one he promised to guide and to preserve against the gates of hell.

 Once you have resolved to accept God’s gifts through Jesus Christ, there are several things you should do.